econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 But they also [support Zipkin traces][21], where you can setup a Google-flavored Zipkin server, either on their infrastructure or on yours, and have it forward traces to Stackdriver.
 They actually make it pretty easy: I was able to spin up [their Docker image][22] on Compute Engine and start viewing traces of my sample app within a couple of minutes.

 <img class="img-displayed" src="https://cloud.google.com/trace/images/trace-overview.png" title="Google's Stackdriver Trace Demo Overview"/>
-<figcaption style="text-align:center;">From Google's [Viewing Traces][31] Documentation</figcaption>
+<figcaption>Trace overview page, from Google's [Viewing Traces][31] Documentation</figcaption>

-One last thing that may be annoying is they have a storage limitation of 30 days - same with their Stackdriver logging.
+A couple of annoyances: simple plots of response time over the past few hours and a list of all traces are automatically provided in Stackdriver's UI.
+However, you have to manually make "analysis reports" for each time period you're interested in to get fancy distribution graphs; they're not automatically generated.
+It also may be annoying that trace storage is limited to 30 days – same with their Stackdriver logging.

 #### X-Ray (AWS)